 </li>

 And while I’m not planning to do any styling just yet, I know I will want some way to style the date numbers.
 That’s possible as-is, but I also want to be able to style weekday numbers differently than weekend numbers if I need to.
-So, I’m going to include data-*
+So, I’m going to include data-* attributes specifically for that: data-weekend and data-today.

 Week numbers